Undergraduate Catalog

 Lyell Asher.
 Associate professor of English.
 Renaissance English Literature, Shakespeare.
 PhD 1990, MA 1984 University of Virginia.
 BA 1980 Vanderbilt University.

 Therese Augst.
-Associate professor of German and department chair.
+Professor of German.
 German, German Literature and Culture of the 18th through 20th Centuries, Intellectual History, Critical Theory.
 PhD 1997, MA 1992 University of California at Santa Barbara.
 BA 1989 University of California at Davis.

 Albert Bae.
 Assistant professor of physics.
 Electromagnetism, Quantum Physics, Mechanics.
 PhD 2011, MS 2007 Cornell University, BS 2003 Portland State University.